vedicastrology123/vash/content/articles/ashtakavarga.md

 ---

+### Ashtakavarga system
-**Ashtakavarga system** deals with transit or [Gochara of Grahas](https://www.wisdomlib.org/definition/gochara) (Planets) in Bhavas (Houses).
+Deals with transit or [Gochara of Grahas](https://www.wisdomlib.org/definition/gochara) (Planets) in Bhavas (Houses).
 It has less significance in natal chart interpretation and Mundane Predictions and timing of events.

 The principle of this system is as follows